Emergency Dentist – Virginia Beach, VA

 Emergency Dental Care When You Need It Most

-When you are experiencing a dental emergency, you want to fix it fast!
+When you are experiencing a dental emergency in Virginia Beach, you want to fix it fast!
 Time is often of the essence with these situations, and you can feel pain that you need to relieve.
 The good news is that we at Smile Care Family Dentistry are here to help.
 Our team of experienced dental professionals can address any dental emergency and give you the best treatment available.
 We also do our best to accommodate these appointments as soon as possible, often on the same day.

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

 In most dental emergencies, your first step is to call our office right away.
 In addition to scheduling your appointment, we can provide additional guidance for your specific circumstances.
 Between that time and when you can come in, there are things you can do to set yourself up for treatment success.

-How to Prevent Common Dental Emergencies
+How to Prevent Dental Emergencies

 Although not all dental emergencies are avoidable, many are.
 A great place to start is with healthy oral habits, including brushing and flossing your teeth daily and visiting our office twice a year for dental checkups and cleanings.
 Also, if you play sports, particularly contact sports, you should wear a mouthguard to protect your teeth from potential injury.
 Finally, refrain from chewing hard things and using your teeth as tools, such as to open packaging.
 These habits can increase your odds of a dental emergency.